Last updated August 28, 2023

 But if you find yourself in need of recommendations, here are some favorites to add to your summer bucket list.
 Everything from the iconic national park to the lesser-known.

 As a perk, America the Beautiful gives you access to all of the U.S. national parks.
-The pass allows you to explore over a dozen spots (and we think all U.S. national parks are worth a visit).
+The pass allows you to explore over a dozen spots.
 So, load up the car for an epic summer road trip!

 The granddaddy of all U.S. national parks, visiting Yellowstone is a no-brainer.
 The park—essentially the same size as Connecticut—stretches into three western states, mainly Wyoming.
 It showcases a remarkable landscape filled with geysers, thermal basins, and its own (Yellowstone) Grand Canyon complete with waterfall.